 How do I search for specific tickets?

 Use the search bar at the top of the tickets list.
-You can search by case number, title, customer name, or any text in the ticket description.
-The search is real-time and filters the list as you type.
+You can search by case number, issue description, customer name, or other ticket fields.
+The search filters the list as you type.

 Can I change ticket priority after creation?